Forestry / Firewise

-In 2006, Woodmoor completed a Community Wildfire Protection Plan (CWPP)whose primary objective was to develop a 10-year plan for improving forest health, reducing vegetative fuel hazards and improving community safety.
-According to the CWPP, approximately 60% of the single-family lots are in the “Severe” and “High” hazard class.
-These areas have a pine crown cover of 80-100% and the “Severe Hazard” areas have additional understory of Gambel oak and pine saplings that serve as hazardous ladder fuels.
+In 2006, Woodmoor completed a Community Wildfire Protection Plan (CWPP)whose primary objective was to develop a 10-year plan for improving forest health, reducing vegetative fuel hazards, and improving community safety.
+According to the CWPP, approximately 60% of the single-family lots are in the “Severe” and “High” hazard classes.
+These areas have a pine crown cover of 80-100% and the “Severe Hazard” areas have an additional understory of Gambel oak and pine saplings that serve as hazardous ladder fuels.

 Over the last several years, Woodmoor has found a benefit from hosting chipping days for residents.
 This provides them an easy means to dispose of slash and dead vegetative fuels and even provides a safe means of disposing of mountain pine beetle-infested trees.

-Woodmoor’s Firewise status has been a very positive influence providing residents with the momentum, resources and encouragement to become a safer and more Firewise community in which to live.
+Woodmoor’s Firewise status has been a very positive influence providing residents with the momentum, resources, and encouragement to become a safer and more Firewise community in which to live.
+Use the button below to request a Forestry / Firewise evaluation.

 Do I Need a Permit to Cut Trees on My Lot?